OPM/pyopmspe11/docs/text/installation.rst

 This builds OPM Flow, and it exports the path to the flow executable (i.e., executing in the terminal **which flow** should print the path).

 For macOS, the LaTeX dependency can be installed from https://www.tug.org/mactex/.
-If after installation you still face an error due to LaTeX when executing pyopmspe11, then add the flag **-l 0** to pyopmspe11.